blahajjessie/13s-wiki/c/compilation.md

 double sqrt(double x);
 ```

 (Since the preprocessor processes includes recursively, as far as you are concerned, that declaration may as well actually be in `/usr/include/math.h`.
-The fact that it isn't is transparent to you.)
+The fact that it isn't is transparent to you.
+You will still get it declared when you include `<math.h>`.)

 Let's change our program to use the system's `sqrt` function (to make this tutorial easier to follow, when you modify a file, I'll specify what the complete contents should now be):